openhab/org.openhab.binding.zwave/doc/inovelli/lzw30sn_0_0.md

 ### Group 1: Lifeline

 The Lifeline association group reports device status to a hub and is not designed to control other devices directly.
 When using the Lineline group with a hub, in most cases, only the lifeline group will need to be configured and normally the hub will perform this automatically during the device initialisation.
-Members of this group will receive unsolicited messages related to the status of the switch.
+<p&gtMembers of this group will receive unsolicited messages related to the status of the switch.</p&gt

 Association group 1 supports 5 nodes.

 ### Group 2: Basic Set

-1. Single press Up button sends BasicSet (0xFF)
+<p&gt1.
+Single press Up button sends BasicSet (0xFF)</p&gt <p&gtand</p&gt <p&gt2.
+Single press Down sends BasicSet (0x00)</p&gt

-and

-2. Single press Down sends BasicSet (0x00)

 Association group 2 supports 5 nodes.